Hyphens in Ages (with Examples)

 Read more about compound adjectives.

 - Jason is twenty-two years old.
-(This version contains a hyphen only because twenty-two is spelt with a hyphen under the rules for writing numbers in full.)
+(This version contains a hyphen only because twenty-two is spelled with a hyphen under the rules for writing numbers in full.)